olekaspt/Lab08/README.md

 The requirements is not compete, as I did this on purpose.
 You will need to make assumptions or decision points you had to make to implement this.
 These will need to be documented in the lab report.

 # Checklist on items I’m looking for when grading
-*.
-Interface class that is abstract class (technically not required to be pure abstract) *.
-Containment of a object in another one (Wizard will contain a pointer to a Race class, as opposed to making a ElvenWizard class that inherits from Wizard and Elf).
+* Interface class that is abstract class (technically not required to be pure abstract)
+* Containment of a object in another one (Wizard will contain a pointer to a Race class, as opposed to making a ElvenWizard class that inherits from Wizard and Elf).
-*.
-Smart Pointers – all pointers should be smart pointers or use RAII *.
-Virtual and overridden methods (polymorphism)
+* Smart Pointers – all pointers should be smart pointers or use RAII
+* Virtual and overridden methods (polymorphism)

 # Lab Submission
 1. Package all files in a single tar folder and submit the file as a group via Canvas.
 1. Lab report contains
-  a.	class diagrams (use doxygen to generate easily)
+  1.	class diagrams (use doxygen to generate easily)
-  b.
-Assumptions or changes made to requirements above.
+  1. Assumptions or changes made to requirements above.
 Try not to go overboard here, bulleted list of assumptions\phrases is OK.
 No need for a 10 page requirement document 😊
 1. If you were going to add in a new race and character class, what would it be?
 What abilities\exceptions\weaknesses would it have?
 Would your existing framework support it or what modifications would you need to make.

 #Lab Grading
 1. 70% - Task 1 has been correctly implemented and meets all requirements.
-3. 30% - Lab report contains all required information and is well written.
+1. 30% - Lab report contains all required information and is well written.
 If program fails to compile, 0% will be given for that Task.